yleeyilin/tp/docs/UserGuide.md

 Phrases | Meaning
 --------|------------------
 GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that you see when PoochPlanner is running.
-GUI component | GUI component are parts that make up a GUI.
+GUI component | GUI components are parts that make up a GUI.
 For more information on specific GUI components, refer to this [section](#navigating-the-gui).
 CLI | CLI stands for Command Line Interface and it represents a text-based user interface to interact with PoochPlanner.
 Command | Command refers to an input from the user that informs PoochPlanner to perform a specified action.
 View PoochPlanner’s [Command Summary](#command-summary).
-Prefix | Prefixes are fields that comes in a specified format (e.g. "; name :", "; phone :").
+Prefix | Prefixes are fields that come in a specified format (e.g. "; name :", "; phone :").
 View PoochPlanner’s [Prefix Summary](#prefix-summary).
 Case-sensitive | The casing of the alphabetic characters matters (e.g. “good” is different from “GOOD”).
 Case-insensitive | The casing of the alphabetic characters does not matter (e.g. “good” is taken to be equivalent to “GOOD”).
 Space-sensitive | The number of spaces in a command matters (e.g. “happy puppy” is different from “happypuppy”).